-‘DWTS’ Pro Peta Murgatroyd Shows Off Her Beautiful Bronze Body In New IG Snap
+'DWTS' Pro Peta Murgatroyd Shows Off Her Beautiful Bronze Body In New IG Snap

 The fan-favorite pro hit all the right notes with her fans, who added their appreciation for the photograph in its comments section.

-One fan joked, “Will I look like this after my purchase?”
+"Will I look like this after my purchase?" one fan joked.

-“Just ordered mine!!
+"Just ordered mine!!
 Is it one shade fits all?
-I didn’t see a choice?” questioned a second admirer.
-Peta replied that the color will change on a person’s body the more coats they apply.
+I didn't see a choice?" questioned a second admirer.
+Peta replied the color will change on a person's body the more coats they apply.

-“Gorgeous tan on a gorgeous gal,” penned a third Instagram user, followed by four flame emoji.
+"Gorgeous tan on a gorgeous gal," penned a third user, followed by four flame emoji.

-“Bronzed goddess!
-I need this, your girl is pale!” quipped a fourth fan.
+"Bronzed goddess!
+I need this, your girl is pale!" a fourth fan shared.

-Peta is married to Maks Chmerkovskiy Together they share one son, Shai.
-The two met on Dancing with the Stars and wed on July 8, 2017, at Oheka Castle in Long Island, New York.
-Shai was born 7 months earlier in January of that same year.

-On the show, she was paired for Season 29 with celebrity athlete Vernon Davis.
-The couple was eliminated early in the competition.
+Peta is possibly using the tanner to impress her husband, Maks Chmerkovskiy, who was also a professional on Dancing with the Stars, where the two met.
+While Maks has stopped dancing with the show, Peta continues to perform.
+She will hopefully be around for Season 30 when the show returns this fall.